rust-embedded/discovery/src/appendix/1-general-troubleshooting/README.md

 in procedure 'ocd_bouncer'
 ```

+#### Cause

+The device is not (properly) connected or not the correct ST-LINK interface
+configuration is used.

-#### Cause + Fix
+#### Fix

+Linux:

-- All: The device is not (properly) connected.
-Check the USB connection using
+- Check the USB connection using `lsusb`.
-  `lsusb` or the Device Manager.
-- Linux: You may not have enough permission to open the device.
-Try again with
+- You may not have enough permission to open the device.
+Try again with `sudo`.
-  `sudo`.
-If that works, you can use [these instructions] to make OpenOCD work
+  If that works, you can use [these instructions] to make OpenOCD work without
-  without root privilege.
+  root privilege.
-- Windows: You are probably missing the ST-LINK USB driver.
-Installation
-  instructions [here].
+- You might be using the wrong interface configuration for your ST-LINK.
+  Try `interface/stlink-v2.cfg` instead of `interface/stlink-v2-1.cfg`.

 [these instructions]: ../../03-setup/linux.md#udev-rules

+Windows:

+- You are probably missing the ST-LINK USB driver.
+Installation instructions
+  [here].

 [here]: ../../03-setup/windows.md#st-link-usb-driver

 ### can't connect to OpenOCD - "Polling again in X00ms"